Smoking Cessation- quit smoking

 Health Library- Digestion & Bowel Health

-Acid reflux- what causes GORD, and how to get rid of it Acid reflux is when stomach acid flows from the stomach upwards into the oesophagus.
+Acid reflux- causes and treatment Acid reflux is when stomach acid flows from the stomach upwards into the oesophagus.
 The oesophagus (us-off-a-gus) is the tube connecting your mouth with your stomach.
 Acid reflux can cause irritation of the lining of the oesophagus.
 Gastro-oesophageal reflux disease (GORD or GERD) may be present if someone has symptoms of acid reflux more than twice a week.
 Many people experience acid reflux from time to time.
 While most people can manage the symptoms with lifestyle changes and simple medications from their pharmacy, some people suffering from GORD may need stronger medications or even surgery to treat their symptoms.
-Anyone with acid reflux or GORD symptoms that are not settling, or that are getting worse over time, should seek medical advice, as investigations may be required to rule out more serious underlying conditions. [...]
+Anyone with acid reflux or GORD symptoms that are not settling, or that are getting worse over time, should seek medical advice, as investigations may be required to rule out more serious underlying conditions.
+Symptoms The main symptom of [...]

 4.6 out of 5